-A stakeholder matrix has been developed to identify relevant stakeholders, and their relative level of interest, influence and impact on the CMP.
-The outcomes of this analysis identify the suitable level of consultation based on the IAP2 consultation spectrum (Table 4-1).
+A stakeholder matrix was developed to identify relevant stakeholders, and their relative level of interest, influence and impact on the CMP.
+This analysis identified the suitable level of consultation based on the IAP2 consultation spectrum (Table 4-1).

 The stakeholder matrix is provided in Table 4-2.
 The matrix also indicates the suggested engagement method selected for each stakeholder based on the outcomes of the stakeholder analysis.
-The details of the engagement methods and the outcomes of the engagement for each are provided in Section 5.
+The details of the engagement methods and the outcomes of the engagement for each stakeholder are provided in Section 5.